Aku1795/good-reads-db/README.md

 ## Postgres Database

-The database consists of one table called `books`.
+The database is a Postgres one hosted on Aiven.
+It consists of one table called `books`.
 Its schema can be found in the `model.py` file.
-It is currently hosted on Aiven.

 ## Database migration

 In case of schema changes, database migration can be performed using alembic.
 To do so:

-- cd into the app directory
 - modify the schema in the `model.py` file
 - if needed modify the etl process to reflect the schema changes
+- cd into the app directory
 - run `alembic revision -m "migration message"`
+- modify the migration file created in the `alembic/versions` directory
 - run `alembic upgrade head`

 Please note that this process is done locally.
 You need therefore to have alembic and sqlalchemy installed on your local